Going-to-the-Sun Road: A Scenic Marvel of Glacier National Park of Montana

-Going-to-the-Sun Road is one of the most amazing highlights of Glacier National Park in Montana, USA.
-This engineering marvel is one of the most senic drives in the world.
-It is one of the most difficult roads in North America to snowplow in the spring.
+Going-to-the-Sun Road is one of the most amazing highlights of Glacier National Park in the U.S. state of Montana.
+This engineering marvel is considered one of the most scenic drives in the world and is among the most difficult roads in North America to snowplow in the spring.

 How long is the Going-to-the-Sun Road?

-Set high in the Rocky Mountains of the western United States, the road is 80.46km (50.0 miles) long, running from West Glacier (in eastern Flathead County, Montana) to St. Mary (in Glacier County, Montana).
-It's one of the America’s 15 Best Motorcycling Roads.
+Set high in the Rocky Mountains of the western United States, the road is 80.46 km (50.0 miles) long, running from West Glacier (in eastern Flathead County) to St. Mary (in Glacier County).
+It's recognized as one of America’s 15 Best Motorcycling Roads.

 Is the Going-to-the-Sun Road paved?

-The road, nicknamed as the crown jewel of scenic drives in Montana, is totally paved but quite narrow.
-It’s a winding two-lane highway with hairpin turns bisecting the Glacier National Park west to east.
-Whilst it has spectacular views, the road is also dangerous featuring twisting turns and ridiculously narrow lanes.
-Vehicles, and vehicle combinations, longer than 21ft or wider than 8ft (including mirrors), are prohibited between Avalanche Campground and the Rising Sun picnic area parking.
-Vehicle and vehicle combinations over 10 feet in height may have difficulty driving west from Logan Pass to the Loop, due to rock overhangs.
-Stock trucks and trailers are able to access Packers Roost on the west, and Siyeh Bend on the east.
-Portions of the road hug the mountainside as it traverses over steep drop-offs and steers through tight curves.
+The road, nicknamed the crown jewel of scenic drives in Montana, is entirely paved but quite narrow.
+It’s a winding two-lane highway with hairpin turns bisecting Glacier National Park from west to east.
+While it offers spectacular views, the road is also dangerous, featuring twisting turns and ridiculously narrow lanes.
+Vehicles, and combinations wider than 8ft (including mirrors), are prohibited between Avalanche Campground and the Rising Sun picnic area parking.
+Vehicles over 10 feet in height may face difficulty driving west from Logan Pass to the Loop, due to rock overhangs.
+Stock trucks and trailers can access Packers Roost on the west and Siyeh Bend on the east.
+Portions of the road hug the mountainside, traversing steep drop-offs and winding through tight curves.

 When was the Going-to-the-Sun Road built?

-This engineering marvel is heralded as one of the most scenic drives in USA.
-Construction of the road began in 1921 and was completed in 1932.
-It was opened to public on July 1933.
+This engineering marvel is hailed as one of the most scenic drives in the USA.
+Construction began in 1921, completed in 1932, and opened to the public in July 1933.
 In 1938, portions of the road were paved with asphalt.
 It’s the only road that crosses Glacier National Park.
-In 1983 the road was included in the National Register of Historic Places and in 1985 was made a National Historic Civil Engineering Landmark.
+In 1983, the road was included in the National Register of Historic Places, and in 1985, it was designated a National Historic Civil Engineering Landmark.

 How long does it take to drive the Going-to-the-Sun Road?